 Richard A. PersinMontgomery Central High School770 Timberwolf Dr.Troy, NC 27371(910) 556-5500 (Phone)(910) 236-6307 (Fax)Colleges:University of PittsburghEastern Washington UniversityIndiana Wesleyan UniversityGardner Webb UniversityDegrees:BA: English with a minor in CommunicationBAE: English with minors in Communication and HistoryMaster of EducationAdd on Master in Education AdministrationDepartment:EnglishCourses Taught:English I and Economics & Personal FinanceEmail Addresses:Schedule:P.1 - Economics & Personal FinanceP.2 - English IP.3- English IP.4 - Planning

 Hello, my name is Richard A. Persin.
-I am an English teacher here at Montgomery Central High School - East Campus.
+I am an English teacher and Economics & Personal Finance here at Montgomery Central High School.
 Although I cover the curriculum given by the state, one of my goals is to always push my students to be ready for the upcoming change into the real world that they will be experiencing.
 I want them to realize their true dreams and goals for life, and through hard work and perseverance, grow to reach the set goals, and then set new ones to continue their ongoing journey!
 For this to happen, I cannot do this alone, for it takes us all – teacher, student, parent, and community.
 With us all striving to do our parts, it all can be achieved!

 English I: English I surveys genre-based literature, grammar, vocabulary, and composition.
 Students will be required to read and write about novels, short stories, poetry, plays, and nonfiction.
 Students will explore, create, and write essays and reflections based on their learnings from the readings and other works explored within the class.